ianlini/serialtime/README.md

-# serialtime
+# SerialTime
-A Python serialization tool containing many serialization shortcuts with timing.
+A Python serialization tool containing many serialization and deserialization shortcuts with timing.